5t4david/python-api-challenge/README.md

 As final considerations:

-* Create a new GitHub repository for this project called `API-Challenge` (note the kebab-case). **Do not add to an existing repo**
+* I created a new GitHub repository for this project called `API-Challenge` (note the kebab-case). **Do not add to an existing repo**
-* You must complete your analysis using a Jupyter notebook.
+* I complete my analysis using a Jupyter notebook.
-* You must use the Matplotlib or Pandas plotting libraries.
+* I used the Matplotlib or Pandas plotting libraries.
-* For Part I, you must include a written description of three observable trends based on the data.
+* For Part I, I included a written description of three observable trends based on the data.
-* For Part II, you must include a screenshot of the heatmap you create and include it in your submission.
-* You must use proper labeling of your plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.
+* I used proper labeling of my plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.
-* For max intensity in the heat map, try setting it to the highest humidity found in the data set.
+* For max intensity in the heat map, I tried setting it to the highest humidity found in the data set.

 ## Hints and Considerations

-* The city data you generate is based on random coordinates as well as different query times; as such, your outputs will not be an exact match to the provided starter notebook.

-* You may want to start this assignment by refreshing yourself on the [geographic coordinate system](http://desktop.arcgis.com/en/arcmap/10.3/guide-books/map-projections/about-geographic-coordinate-systems.htm).
+* I started this assignment by refreshing myself on the [geographic coordinate system](http://desktop.arcgis.com/en/arcmap/10.3/guide-books/map-projections/about-geographic-coordinate-systems.htm).

-* Next, spend the requisite time necessary to study the OpenWeatherMap API.
-Based on your initial study, you should be able to answer  basic questions about the API: Where do you request the API key?
-Which Weather API in particular will you need?
+* Studied the OpenWeatherMap API.
+Based on my initial study, I should be able to answer  basic questions about the API: Where do I request the API key?
+Which Weather API in particular will I need?
 What URL endpoints does it expect?
 What JSON structure does it respond with?
-Before you write a line of code, you should be aiming to have a crystal clear understanding of your intended outcome.
+Before I write a line of code, I should be aiming to have a crystal clear understanding of my intended outcome.

-* A starter code for Citipy has been provided.
-However, if you're craving an extra challenge, push yourself to learn how it works: [citipy Python library](https://pypi.python.org/pypi/citipy).
-Before you try to incorporate the library into your analysis, start by creating simple test cases outside your main script to confirm that you are using it correctly.
-Too often, when introduced to a new library, students get bogged down by the most minor of errors -- spending hours investigating their entire code -- when, in fact, a simple and focused test would have shown their basic utilization of the library was wrong from the start.
-Don't let this be you!

-* Part of our expectation in this challenge is that you will use critical thinking skills to understand how and why we're recommending the tools we are.
+* Part of our expectation in this challenge is that I will use critical thinking skills to understand how and why we're recommending the tools we are.
 What is Citipy for?
-Why would you use it in conjunction with the OpenWeatherMap API?
-How would you do so?
+Why would I use it in conjunction with the OpenWeatherMap API?
+How would I do so?

-* In building your script, pay attention to the cities you are using in your query pool.
-Are you getting coverage of the full gamut of latitudes and longitudes?
-Or are you simply choosing 500 cities concentrated in one region of the world?
-Even if you were a geographic genius, simply rattling 500 cities based on your human selection would create a biased dataset.
-Be thinking of how you should counter this.
-(Hint: Consider the full range of latitudes).
+* In building my script, I paid attention to the cities I am using in my query pool.
+Am I getting coverage of the full gamut of latitudes and longitudes?
+Or are am I simply choosing 500 cities concentrated in one region of the world?
+Even if I were a geographic genius, simply rattling 500 cities based on my human selection would create a biased dataset.
+Be thinking of how I should counter this, thus I Considered the full range of latitudes.

-* Once you have computed the linear regression for one chart, the process will be similar for all others.
-As a bonus, try to create a function that will create these charts based on different parameters.
+* Once I have computed the linear regression for one chart, the process will be similar for all others.
+As a bonus, I created a function that will create these charts based on different parameters.

 * Remember that each coordinate will trigger a separate call to the Google API.
-If you're creating your own criteria to plan your vacation, try to reduce the results in your DataFrame to 10 or fewer cities.

-* Lastly, remember -- this is a challenging activity.
-Push yourself!
-If you complete this task, then you can safely say that you've gained a strong mastery of the core foundations of data analytics and it will only go better from here.
-Good luck!

-* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

-### Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.
+David.
+A 2021